jylisadoney/soc/4-journals.md

 ---
 # Part One: Search in Specific Journals

 When doing research, it can often be helpful to start your search within specific journals that are related to your topic or discipline.
-The following step-by-step instructions will help you [identify](#identify-disciplinary-journals), find, and search within disciplinary journals
+The following step-by-step instructions will help you [identify](#identify-disciplinary-journals), [find](#find-a-journal-in-the-library-catalog), and [search within a disciplinary journal](#search-within-a-disciplinary-journal).

 ## Identify disciplinary journals
 * Visit the <a href="https://www.lib.uidaho.edu/" target="_blank">University of Idaho Library website</a>